 Avoiding stress and anxiety 100% is impossible, but there are certain lifestyle changes that help coping with them a little bit better.

 The truth is that for everyone it is going to be different.
 Maybe regular exercise makes you feel worse, or there is a certain type of movement that works for you.
-Perhaps there are certain things that trigger your anxiety and therefore chronic pain.
+Perhaps there are things that trigger your anxiety and therefore chronic pain.
 Try to find what works best for you.
-It is very important, because many people don't realize what sounds good to them may not feel good to others at all and vice versa.
+It is very important, because many people don't realize: what sounds good to them may not feel good to others at all and vice versa.
 I would like to encourage you to spend more time learning about your body and its needs.

 One of the reasons why I wrote this blogpost was also to encourage you to seek help if you need it.
 Since your physical pain can be a result of your mental pain, you might need to talk to a therapist and perhaps even try medication.
-I know that many people can be terrified from having an idea of mental illness medications, but mental illness is just as real as a physical one, it can and should be treated.
+I know that many of you can be terrified from having an idea of mental illness medications, but mental illness is just as real as a physical one, it can and should be treated.

-I would like to mention that self-love is incredibly important in my journey to recovery.
+I would like to mention that self-love has been incredibly important in my journey to recovery.
 I felt the worst when I hated myself, I used to self-sabotage and ignore what my body was trying to tell me.
 According to science, "the cells of our body are merely following instructions given by the nervous system, by the brain", so it is no surprise that at some point I found myself feeling incredibly unwell.
 I was stuck in my victimhood mentality, focusing only on my mental pain, sending messages to my body that I didn't care about it.
 It was a dark place to be in.

 So, if you feel like you are suffering, have compassion to yourself, pay attention and take care of yourself.
-Dealing with chronic pain isn't easy, and nobody has all the answers, but try not to give up and look for the solution that will work best for you.
+Dealing with chronic pain isn't easy, and nobody has all answers, but try not to give up and look for the solution that will work for you.

 Madhukar H. Trivedi, M.D., The Link Between Depression and Physical Symptoms, article, 2004,<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC486942/>